garkilic/super-tech-scout/README.md

 - **Multi-Model Analysis**: Combines insights from GPT-4, Gemini, and Claude for comprehensive technology research
 - **Progress Tracking**: Real-time visualization of the analysis progress
 - **Unified Reports**: Synthesizes findings from multiple AI models into a single coherent report
-- **Password Protection**: Secure access control for the application
 - **Modern UI**: Clean, responsive interface built with React and Tailwind CSS

 ## Tech Stack